piles and haemorrhoid

 7. Ashwini Mudra (Horse Gesture)

-Benefits: Tones the pelvic floor muscles and improves blood flow to the anal region.
+Benefits: Helps tone pelvic floor muscles and supports blood flow in the anal region.

 How to do:

-• Contract and relax the anal sphincter muscles repeatedly.
+• Gently contract and relax the anal sphincter muscles.

 🌿 Why Choose Homeopathy?